 (Just a snapshot to show how I had set up two umbrellas of different sizes with speedlights.
 The speedlights were set to be wirelessly triggered by a Nikon SU-800 commander unit.
 Notice the stark contrast and harsh ambient light.
 There was another white umbrella which was where I stood for this snap.
 The smaller umbrella gives a harsher reflection than the larger one.
 The white umbrella which is not in this picture provided with a very diffused light, when the flash was fired through it.)

 My exposure style was simple.
 No automatic measurements for flash triggering.
 I am old school and I prefer setting my flashes manually, using the guide number and distance.
-Calculating the drop in intensity while using bounce and also from the size of umbrella.
+Calculating the drop in intensity while using bounce and also from the size of an umbrella.
 The method of calculation is a topic in itself which I will pen down someday.
 For this assignment, I had set up the flashes to provide me enough fill-light that would make the shadow areas bright but not so much so to make the effect look artificial.
 I prefer a -2 EV for fill-in flash in comparison to ambient light.
 (For those of you wondering a 0 EV compensation or no compensation casts a bright light on the subject so as to compete with the natural light and ends up looking ghastly)

 The wind was starting to pick up speed.
 I was hoping that some clouds would appear and make my task easier.
 The swallows were flying low.
 In hills, the local folks say that when they fly low, there might be a gale approaching.

 Something unplanned happened.
 A gust of wind came along and one of the umbrellas toppled over.
 That was a white translucent umbrella with a flash firing through it.
 The umbrella got broken.
 Luckily the flash was saved.
-With heavy winds umbrellas can be a problem and many photographers recommend using softboxes instead.
+With heavy winds, umbrellas can be a problem and many photographers recommend using softboxes instead.
 I simply sand-bagged my other stands for the time-being.
-For me, loss of one umbrella is not such a big problem.
-For those of you who still favor softboxes, I agree the light loss happens with umbrellas but when used properly, light loss can be minimized.
+For me, the loss of one umbrella is not such a big problem.
+For those of you who still favor softboxes, I agree the light loss happens with umbrellas but when used properly, the light loss can be minimized.
 Umbrellas are not that expensive and the best part, they can be easily transported when folded.

 We did some more photographs and then took a short break.
-Hot coffee works wonders in a weather like this.
+Hot coffee works wonders in weather like this.
 That was what she had.
 For me, another walk in the garden was a more potent energizer than any coffee.
 A black-headed jay sat perched on an apple tree, observing the umbrellas and camera accessories.
 Sometimes simply observing the birds is even more interesting than photographing them (Birding & Bird Photography).
 The jay was quiet.
 It was autumn and the apples were no longer there on the trees.
 Maybe it was not thinking of apples at all and maybe it was a photographer in the past life.
 While I stood there observing the jay, a flock of finches flew by and settled themselves on another apple tree.
 Quite loud and yet musical when they started to sing together.
 It was wonderful.

 The short break was over.
 My model had changed her dress too during the coffee break.
 The wind had brought some clouds but they were still far off.
 For the next photos, I was again planning to use the fill-flashes.

 (Captured this shot to check the exposure.
-Thanks to the preview screen and histograms, it is now easy to cross check the lights in real-time.
+Thanks to the preview screen and histograms, it is now easy to cross-check the lights in real-time.
 The final image will obviously undergo a lot of photo-retouching.)

 My other friends also reached the site.
-We sat down for a chit-chat and some food.
+We sat down for chit-chat and some food.
 For them also, the journey had been quite interesting with beautiful views all around.
 After the break, we were back to photography.

 This time, the aim was to capture some photographs of a healthy discussion, some yoga and some friendly time being spent in the garden.
-For the initial few shots, we used some props like Yoga mats, books and flowers.
+For the initial few shots, we used some props like Yoga mats, books, and flowers.
 The scenes were staged.
 The photographs were turning out nice.
-Interestingly, as the time moved on, the discussions among them became more and more real and less staged.
+Interestingly, as time moved on, the discussions among them became more and more real and less staged.

 Conscientious to the job in hand, I wanted to do photography but I had to keep my camera down and join them.
 The discussions were enlightening and involving.
 We chatted about spirituality and nature in general.
 According to one of them, the place had very strong positive vibes and so automatically the discussions turned spiritual.
 Someone mentioned how we happen to be so materialistic and how we end up running after these material things seeking pleasure while forgetting to be happy.
 That did ring a bell in my mind.
 There was a time when I needed the latest gadget, the fastest internet or the newest amplifier for my music system.
 Now it is different.
 The things are aids to achieve what I like.
 From cameras, I am moving towards photography.
 From being an audiophile, I am changing into a music lover.
 (Minimalism – A Way of Life!).
 Instead of seeking pleasures, I try to be happy.
 Yes, ‘try’ is still the word.
 A long way to go before I will be able to say that I am happy as easily as Dalai Lama does.